 The following quarterly financial data is derived from the unaudited condensed consolidated interim financial statements of Defiance as at (and for) the three month periods ended on the dates indicated below.
-The data should be read in conjunction with the Company's audited consolidated financial statements for the years ended June 30, 2021 and 2020 and the notes thereto.
+The data should be read in conjunction with the Company's financial statements for the corresponding periods and the notes thereto.